 Getting a great job in cybersecurity begins with developing your technical and soft skills and keeping your eyes open to different opportunities.
 This begins with earning a degree, and Columbia Southern University can help, providing you with the foundational education that can take you where you want to go.

 Many of our cybersecurity alumni now have interesting and challenging jobs in the field.
 Caleb Mims, a 2018 graduate, now works as a technical lead at NASA’s Mission Systems Security Center in Houston, Texas.
 Mims’ story was featured in the spring 2020 edition of the CSU Alumni Magazine.

-To learn more about our online degree programs in information systems and cybersecurity, visit our website.
+To learn more about our online degree programs in information systems and cybersecurity.